Surfing in Central America

 Playa Hermosa (Costa Rica)

 A powerful, world-class beach break that produces heavy barrels and steep drops.
-Better suited to advanced surfers.
+Better suited to advanced surfers, Playa Hermosa is known for its big waves during strong swells.
 Playa Hermosa is located on the Pacific Ocean and is adjacent to a national park, protecting the surrounding lands and wildlife.

 Tamarindo & Playa Negra (Costa Rica)

-Tamarindo is beginner-friendly with fun peaks, while nearby Playa Negra is a powerful right-hand reef with steep drops and fast walls.
+Costa Rica’s Tamarindo is a top surf destination, beginner-friendly with fun peaks, while nearby Playa Negra is a powerful right-hand reef with steep drops and fast walls.
 Both are located on the Pacific Ocean and are close to Las Baulas National Marine Park, which protects important coastal lands.

 Salsa Brava (Costa Rica – Caribbean)